This article may contain affiliate links. Please see our affiliate disclaimer in the footer menu for more information. Thank you for your support!

 Tests and quizzes are an enjoyable way to practice your error patrol abilities.

 Om Proofreading has a post with links to over 450 tests and quizzes that should provide you with plenty of practice for a while.
-I’ve taken tests and quizzes from all the sites I mentioned to ensure they’re good sources for you.
+I’ve taken tests and quizzes from all the sites I mentioned to ensure they’re good sources.

 I hope this article has given you, the eagle-eyed proofreader, actionable suggestions for making more money.